urinieto/urinieto.com/README.md

 My personal website.
 It's built with [Hugo](https://gohugo.io/) with the [Anatole theme](https://github.com/lxndrblz/anatole).
 It's hosted at [Netlify](https://www.netlify.com/).

+## Install

+Clone this repo and activate the submodules:

+    git submodule init
+    git submodule update

 ## To Add A New Post

 Go to the root of the hugo page (urinieto.com/) and type: